Rural Doctors Foundation

 Her words highlight a fundamental principle: rural Australians matter.

-Why Kununurra?
-A career that comes full circle.
+Moving to Kununurra: A career comes full circle

 Marian moved to Kununurra for the opportunity to practise to her full potential as a Rural Generalist and the chance to engage deeply with Indigenous healthcare.